srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 ### Step 9.
 Transfer output files from the OSG system to your local machine.

 Access the OSG system with WinSCP using the same information and credentials used for PuTTY in Step 3.
 This GUI will allow you to copy the output files (e.g. out.29213003.0.tar.gz) to your local machine.
 On your local machine, you can decompress these files and confirm that your job ran correctly by plotting the input time series with the computed peak and trough samples.
-I did this in [this notebook](https://github.com/srcole/qwm/blob/master/misc/demo_osg_python%20-%20plot%20output%20from%20OSG.ipynb) and obtained the plot below.
+I did this in [this notebook](https://github.com/srcole/qwm/blob/master/demo_OSG_python/demo_osg_python%20-%20plot%20output%20from%20OSG.ipynb) and obtained the plot below.

 <div class="imgcap">
 <img src="/assets/misc/osgpythondemo_output.png" height="300">
 <div class="thecap">Output peaks (blue) and troughs (red) of the input voltage traces (black) calculated on the OSG.
 The correct placement of the peaks and troughs shows that the jobs ran correctly.</div>
 </div>

+### UPDATE: Fabfile

+After I initially posted this tutorial, someone suggested using the python library [fabfile](http://www.fabfile.org/).
+With a Fabric fabfile, we can execute all of these commands on the OSG server with a single call of a python script from the command line on our local machine.
+Additionally, fabfile facilitates transferring files between local and remote servers.
+See the [fabfile documentation](http://docs.fabfile.org/en/1.13/) for more information.

+You can download [the fabfile to run this demo here](https://github.com/srcole/qwm/blob/master/demo_OSG_python/fabfile.py).
+You will just need to change the username input.
+Then navigate to the folder containing the fabfile in a command window and execute `fab run_demo`.
+The command prompt will then print your progress on the commands that are executing on the remote server.

 ### Concluding notes